 physical distancing must be adhered to with staff and students at all times.

-Face coverings are now mandatory for people aged 12 and over in Victoria.
-All TAFE and training staff and students are required to wear a face covering while at, and when travelling to and from, their TAFE or training organisations.
+Face masks are mandatory for people aged 12 and over in Victoria.
+All TAFE and training staff and students are required to wear a face mask while at, and when travelling to and from, their TAFE or training organisations.

-Teachers are not required to wear face coverings while teaching but those who wish to do so, can.
-Teachers should wear face coverings in other areas of the TAFE or training organisation when not teaching (for example, in the staffroom).
+Teachers are not required to wear face masks while teaching but those who wish to do so, can.
+Teachers should wear face masks in other areas of the TAFE or training organisation when not teaching (for example, in the staffroom).

 Resources for training organisations